 - Making basic financial reports and analyses

-A customer support assistant helps businesses in interacting with their customers to ensure customer satisfaction.
+A customer service assistant helps businesses in interacting with their customers to ensure customer satisfaction.
 This can include tasks such as:

-To provide these specialized virtual assistant services, customer support VAs are skilled in positive scripting, escalation management, and other best practices, as well as in using support tools and software.
+To provide these specialized virtual assistant services, outsourced customer service reps are skilled in positive scripting, escalation management, and other best practices, as well as in using support tools and software.
 They can also be trained on specific product or service information.